caresteouvert/caresteouvert_backend/README.md

 * `OSM_LANG` : language used for OpenStreetMap notes and changesets (code used in `src/locales.json`)

+## Docker

+The back-end can be deployed using Docker.
+It consists of three containers:

+* `db` – a PostgreSQL database to hold contributions ([docker/db/Dockerfile](./docker/db/Dockerfile)),
+* `web` – a web server to accept contributions and insert them into the database ([docker/web/Dockerfile](./docker/web/Dockerfile)),
+* `worker` – a worker to relay contributions to OSM as changesets and notes ([docker/worker/Dockerfile](./docker/worker/Dockerfile)).

+To deploy using Docker Compose:

+1. Copy `env.example` to `.env` and set environment variables.
+2. Run `docker-compose up` to build and run the containers.
+3. Open http://localhost:8080/ to check that it returns `{"status":"OK"}`.

+Notes:

+* On the first run, the database will be created automatically.
+It is a known issue that the worker fails in this case, because it tries to access the database before it exists.
+* To reset the database, run `docker-compose down --volumes`.

 ## License

 Copyright (c) "Ça reste ouvert" 2020